castorini/pygaggle/docs/experiments-msmarco-document.md

 We can modify the argument for `--dataset` to `data/msmarco_doc_ans_small/sh` to re-rank the second half of the dataset, and don't forget to change output file name.

-The results are shown as follows:
+The results are as follows:

 ```
 precision@1 0.24